FenixStudioAU/FenixAIStudio/README.md

-# Fenix AI Studio

-**Fenix AI Studio** is a local AI workspace designed to make running and working with local LLMs easier without needing to live in a terminal.

 It connects to **Ollama** and provides a cleaner interface for chatting with models, coding, testing outputs and running AI-assisted tasks locally on your own hardware.

 This is an early **v0.1 release**, so expect a few rough edges.